MTR Corporation: Revenue model

 In July 2021, Liber Research Community, an NGO, produced a report which detailed the history of MTR's revenue model.
 In it, it reported that the "Rail + Property" development model was originally formed to offset unexpected financial difficulties with creating the original MTR lines, with original estimates that MTR's property would account for approximately 20 per cent of its total revenue.

 The Executive Council also determined that since MTR had to apply for land grants from the government, it was the government's decision on how land above MTR stations should be allocated, stating "the grant of comprehensive development rights on land affected by railway installations will be discretionary".
 Land above stations would not necessarily be used to build private housing to maximize MTR's revenue, but could be used to solve issues of housing in Hong Kong, such as by developing public housing instead.
 The Executive Council also noted that "revenue from property development was not originally envisaged as being used as a means of financing the capital cost of the railway itself" and that revenue from property development was to be used for a "contingency reserve", such as for offsetting excessive construction costs.

-The report noted that 40 per cent of MTR's revenue is currently from property, and that the original intent of using property revenue for contingency purposes had shifted into a different, unsustainable model where property is used to subsidise operations and construction of new stations.
+The report noted that as of 2017, 40 per cent of MTR's revenue is from property and that the original intent of using property revenue for contingency purposes had shifted into a different, unsustainable model where property is used to subsidise operations and the construction of new stations.

+Subordinated Perpetual Bond Issuance

+MTR Corporation announced in June 2025 the successful pricing of its inaugural issuance of USD 3 billion subordinated perpetual securities, marking the largest-ever USD corporate subordinated perpetual bond issuance in Asia (excluding Japan).
+The issuance consists of two tranches: USD 1.5 billion perpetual securities with a 5.5-year non-call period and a coupon rate of 4.875%, and USD 1.5 billion perpetual securities with a 10.5-year non-call period and a coupon rate of 5.625%.
+Based on these terms, MTR will pay approximately USD 157.5 million (about HKD 1.24 billion) in annual interest.